 Getting the job done #3

 Say you want to insulate your roof, should you use foam or fiberglass batt?
 Which one is more efficient for cold weather or hot (depending on where you live and your objective).
 Do you need to seal the attic?
 Do you need to make it airtight?
 Should your attic be conditioned or unconditioned?
 Vented or not?
 Do you need a vapor barrier?
 Why is foam more expensive?
 Are there different types of foam?
 Can anyone install insulation?
+How do you build an energy efficient home?
 How do you test efficiency?
 What is the market price?
 What’s the best time of the year to do this project?
 Are there any local building codes you must adhere to?

 Don't rely on the input of one contractor.
 Search the web, interview 3 - 4 contractors, interview experts in your local lumberyard, home depot, and ask your friends and neighbors if they have done the same project and how it turned out.